 | Gym class | First 72 hours | Day 4+ low-sweat first | Cleanse gently after |

-The #1 result killer is the “just 20 minutes of sun will not matter” mindset.
+One of the biggest mistakes I see is assuming that a short amount of sun will not matter.
 In Fort Lauderdale, outdoor time adds up fast.

 Week 2 Gradual Reintroduction

-Week 2 is when you can slowly return to your usual routine.
-The word is “slowly.”
-If you jump back into strong products, you may get peeling, stinging, or bumps.
+By the second week, you can usually start returning to your normal routine.
+The key is to do it slowly.
+If you rush back into strong products, you may end up with peeling, stinging, or bumps.

 Use this simple ramp-up.